Hong Kong has suffered its deadliest fire in decades. Survivors are asking how it was allowed to happen

 A Facebook group that describes itself as a community forum for Wang Fuk Court residents shows they had raised concerns about the construction netting material as early as last October – more than a year ago.
 Several posts include residents sharing what they said were complaints filed with the Labour Department about possible fire hazards; one post claimed the Labor Department issued a warning to contractors after surprise on-site inspections.

-“The most recent inspection was conducted on November 20, after which the Department again issued a written reminder to the contractors on the necessity of taking appropriate fire prevention measures,” it said.

-Hong Kong’s code on bamboo scaffolding safety calls for all scaffold netting to be fire-retardant.
-That code is not a law – although non-compliance can carry consequences in any criminal proceedings.

-CNN has tried contacting the construction company involved through several associated email addresses and phone numbers, but has not heard back.
+CNN has reached out to the Labour Department and the Housing Authority for comment.
+CNN has also tried contacting the construction company involved through several associated email addresses and phone numbers, but has not heard back.

 Officials and police also say they suspect construction materials found at the apartments — including protective nets, canvas, and plastic covers — failed to meet safety standards.
 They also found polystyrene boards, a highly flammable material, blocking windows of multiple apartments – which Wan said he had noticed inside his building staircases before.